tru-ID/sim-card-auth-android/Android-PhoneCheck.md

 ### Optional step: check if mobile data is enabled at runtime

-The SubscriberCheck validation requires the device to enable mobile data, and we can programmatically check if mobile data is disabled and launch Internet Connectivity settings dialog in that case.
+The SubscriberCheck validation requires the device to have mobile data enabled.
+We can programmatically check if this is the case and launch Internet Connectivity settings dialog if required.

-Firstly add a utility method `isMobileDataEnabled` to your `MainActivity.kt` to check if the mobile data is enabled:
+Firstly, add a utility method `isMobileDataEnabled` to your `MainActivity.kt` to check if the mobile data is enabled:

 ```kotlin
     @RequiresApi(Build.VERSION_CODES.O)